abhisek27718/Calculator/README.md

 # Calculator
- A simple calculator application that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+ A simple calculator application made by ABHISEK SAHOO that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The project is written in HTML, CSS and JavaScript.